 During the fabrication of stainless steel components or structures it is possible to degrade the corrosion resistance.
 This occurs when austenitic stainless steels (e.g. 304) are exposed to temperatures between about 425 °C (797 °F) and 870 °C (1598 °F).
-If the exposure time is too long, then the areas near the metal’s grain boundaries lose their corrosion resistance and can be preferentially attacked when exposed to a corrosive environment.
-The grains fall out and the metal loses strength.
+If the exposure time is too long, then the areas near the metal's grain boundaries lose their corrosion resistance and can be preferentially attacked when exposed to a corrosive environment.
+This is called intergranular corrosion and the grains fall out and the metal loses strength.
 The increased susceptibility to corrosion by this change in microstructure is called sensitization.

 For more information about stainless steel corrosion and corrosion in general take our Corrosion of Metals course or read Corrosion: Understanding the Basics by J.R.
 Davis or Corrosion and Corrosion Control by R.W.
 Revie and H.H.
 Uhlig.